Cargill/pipewrench/README.md

 make update-all
 ## Configuring and Extending Pipewrench

-### Generating tables.yml from Ingest Manager config
-tables.yml can be generated from existing [ingest-manager]() configuration files (STM and Ingest.xml).
-See [here](examples/ingest-manager-config/generate-scripts) for an example

 ### Creating Templates
 Templates use the [Jinja2](http://jinja.pocoo.org/docs/2.9/) templating language.
 Any file put in a pipeline